Unbiased constrained sampling with Self-Concordant Barrier Hamiltonian Monte Carlo: Discussion

 \section{Discussion}

-In this paper, we introduced a novel version of RMHMC, Barrier HMC (BHMC), which addresses the problem of sampling a distribution $\pi$ over a constrained convex subset $\msm \subset \rset^d $ equipped with a self-concordant barrier $\phi$.
-In particular, we propose a practical implementation, n-BHMC, which relies on approximations of the Hamiltonian dynamics via implicit schemes combined with an ``involution checking step''.
-Under reasonable assumptions, our theory shows that this critical step performed in n-BHMC removes the asymptotic bias.
+In this paper, we introduced a novel version of RMHMC, Barrier HMC (BHMC), which addresses the problem of sampling from a distribution $\pi$ over a constrained convex subset $\msm \subset \rset^d $ equipped with a self-concordant barrier $\phi$.
+Our contribution highlights that the use of well known implicit schemes for ODE integration combined with these space constraints leads to asymptotic bias when it comes to their numerical implementation.
+We propose to solve it in a straightforward manner via our algorithm, n-BHMC, which relies on an additional ``involution checking step''.
+Under reasonable assumptions, our theory shows that this critical step removes the asymptotic bias.
 This result is supported by numerical experiments where we highlight this lack of bias compared to state-of-the-art methods.
 In future work, we would like to investigate the ``coupled'' behaviour of the hyperparameters $h$ and $\eta$ in practice, the study of irreductiblity of n-BHMC and the influence of $\eta$ on the bias.
-Finally, we are interested in the application of n-BHMC for efficient polytope volume computation.
+Moreover, we are interested in the application of n-BHMC for efficient polytope volume computation.
+More generally, we are convinced that our study is a first step for future work on designing implicit integration schemes for unbiased constrained sampling methods.